20 Tricks to Keep Your House Cool Without Air Conditioning

 Purchase a chill pillow

-You’ve switched out your flannel sheets for a lightweight set, and there’s another way to cool down at bedtime.
-This pillow contains cooling gel that disperses your body heat.
+You've switched out your flannel sheets for a lightweight set, and there's another way to cool down at bedtime.
+Consider purchasing a special pillow that contains cooling gel that disperses your body heat.

 Install an awning

 Installing an awning above your windows will work to shield your home from the sun's rays.
 This will ensure the amount of heat your home absorbs is reduced.

 Beware of these home improvement projects you should never DIY.